 Apollo Client Alternatives for React

-plain HTTP request: Even though sophisticated GraphQL libraries can be used to perform your GraphQL operations, GraphQL itself isn’t opinionated about the network layer.
-So it is possible for you to use GraphQL with plain HTTP methods by having only one endpoint with an opinionated payload structure for GraphQL queries and mutations.
+plain HTTP request: Even though sophisticated GraphQL libraries can be used to perform your GraphQL operations, GraphQL itself isn't opinionated about the network layer.
+So it is possible for you to use GraphQL with plain HTTP methods using only one endpoint with an opinionated payload structure for GraphQL queries and mutations.

 Relay: Relay is Facebook's library for consuming GraphQL on the client-side in React applications.
 It was among the first GraphQL client libraries before Apollo emerged.

 urql: urql is a GraphQL client library from Formidable Labs for consuming GraphQL in React applications.
 It was open-sourced as minimalistic alternative to the growing Apollo behemoth.

 graphql.js: graphql.js shouldn't be mistaken for the GraphQL reference implementation.
 It's a simple GraphQL client for applications without powerful libraries such as Vue, React, or Angular.